 The definition of a DOT-recordable accident and the rules for recording them are encoded in §390.15 of the Federal Motor Carrier Safety Regulations (FMCSR).
-If an accident involving a CMV results in any of the following, it must be recorded on an accident register:
+If an accident involving a CMV, a motor vehicle with seating to transport 9 passengers, or any motor vehicle displaying a hazardous materials placard, regardless of weight, results in any of the following, it must be recorded on an accident register:

 - Bodily injury in which that person receives immediate medical attention away from the scene of the accident; or

 - At least one of the vehicles involved in the accident had to be towed from the scene